421250/SparkTutorials/README.md

 4. Learning how to perform simple narrow / wide transformations

 #Tutorial 2: UDF,more transformation, and Explain
-Spark: More about UDF and some more commonly utilized transformation operations.
 In this tutorial, we will learn the following:
 1. How to use create UDF (User Defined Function):
   We will illustrate how to define UDF and practise casting of data type.